 Oracle Business Indicators uses the serviced-oriented architecture capabilities of OBIEE and Oracle Business Intelligence Web Services to tap into metrics and reports available in the OBIEE catalog, though Hensarling stopped short of promising seamless delivery of existing customized reports.

 "This is not intended to be a complete dashboard experience; it's about delivering selected, targeted metrics and reports from the OBIEE catalog," he says.

-English-language application is available at no charge at the iPhone App Store, and it's supported in Austria, Belgium, Canada, Denmark, Finland, Greece, Ireland, Luxembourg, Norway, Portugal, Sweden, United Kingdom, United States, Australia and New Zealand.
+Access and security controls for Business Indicators users are handled in OBIEE in the same way they are administered for desktop users.
+The English-language application is available at no charge at the iPhone App Store, and it's supported in Austria, Belgium, Canada, Denmark, Finland, Greece, Ireland, Luxembourg, Norway, Portugal, Sweden, United Kingdom, United States, Australia and New Zealand.

 Oracle hasn't disclosed release dates for its planned ERP and CRM apps, but Hensarling says they'll support two-way interaction rather than the read-only approach of Business Indicators.
 "An 'Approvals' app will be the next offering, and it will provide in-context analytic information around specific transactions, so executives will be able to confidently approve hires, purchases and expense reports on the go," he explains.
 "The mobile CRM apps will enable you to manage leads, contacts and accounts, and it will support mobile forecasting."

 Oracle is the second BI player to announce iPhone support this week, as open-source vendor Pentaho announced on July 9 an iPhone app developed using the iUI project, which is currently hosted on Google Code.

 Executive Editor, Enterprise Apps